fnagel/t3extblog/Documentation/DeveloperGuide/Index.rst

 * Posting comments and subscribe for new comments
 	* With and without SPAM check triggered
 	* Test field validation
+   * Test prefilling fields
 * Using the subscription manager (confirm and delete for new comment and post subscription)
 * New comment subscription
-	* admin, subscriber opt-in and notification emails
+	* Admin, subscriber opt-in and notification emails
-	* triggered by:
+	* Triggered by:
-      * frontend & backend (confirm and un-spam a comment)
+      * Frontend & backend (confirm and un-spam a comment)
-      * edit button (BE module and core dashboard) and direct spam / confirmed toggle buttons
+      * Edit button (BE module and core dashboard) and direct spam / confirmed toggle buttons
-	* make sure mails are sent with localized links for multi language setups
+	* Make sure mails are sent with localized links for multi language setups
 * New post subscription
 	* subscriber opt-in (frontend) and notification emails (button in BE module)
-* Run unit tests (see below)

 **Quick test procedure**